Y0Coss/docs-fork/pages/network/load_balancer/create_balancing/guide.en-gb.md

 #### Modify a server farm’s load balancing method

-Use this call to edit the settings of a server farm given its ID.
+Use this api call to edit the settings of a server farm given its ID.
 In this example, we work with an HTTP farm.
 To modify the balancing method, update the `BackendHttp.balance` field with an available algorithm:

 > [!api]
 >
 > @api {v1} /ipLoadbalancing PUT /ipLoadbalancing/{serviceName}/http/farm/{id}
 >

 |Setting|Meaning|
 |---|---|